Board-Certified Ophthalmologists located in Avon, IN & Indianapolis, IN

 Contacts are a personal decision, and you can generally try out a few different types before you decide which ones are your favorite in terms of providing clear vision and comfort, as well as ease of maintenance.
 The team at Whitson Vision orders trial pairs so you can wear them for a few weeks before you come back for a follow-up visit.

-Yes, many people choose to have both contacts and glasses so they have options for seeing clearly in any situation.
-For example, you might choose to wear glasses at work because you see the computer screen best with your glasses prescription.
-But, you may opt for contacts when at the gym or going out for a special occasion.
+Another reason could be that you might choose to wear glasses at work because you see the computer screen best with your glasses prescription, but you may opt for contacts when at the gym or going out for a special occasion.

 As long as your eyes are in good health and you’re a candidate for contacts, your physician can write prescriptions for both contacts and glasses so you have the latest in custom-fit eyewear for every occasion.